epifluidlab/FinaleToolkit/docs/documentation/user_guide/features.rst

 Fragment Length
 -----------------------

-**FinaleToolkit** can calculate the fragment length distribution and summary statistics of cell-free DNA fragments.
+**FinaleToolkit** can calculate the fragment length distribution and summary statistics of cell-free DNA fragments over intervals.

 -----------------------
 Fragment Coverage